joanms/riddle-game/README.md

 ## Features

 ### Existing Features

-- *Login page* where the user can enter a username and start the game.
+- **Login page** where the user can enter a username and start the game.
-- *Sessions* to store data about the game and the user for each instance of gameplay.
+- **Sessions** to store data about the game and the user for each instance of gameplay.
-- *Instructions* on the gameplay page explaining the rules and what the user can expect.
+- **Instructions** on the gameplay page explaining the rules and what the user can expect.
-- *Flashed messages* to tell the user when they have got something wrong and congratulate them when they answer a riddle correctly.
+- **Flashed messages** to tell the user when they have got something wrong and congratulate them when they answer a riddle correctly.
-- *Answer form* to input their answers to the riddles.
+- **Answer form** to input their answers to the riddles.
-- *Leaderboard* ranking the users so that they can see how they compare to other players.
+- **Leaderboard** ranking the users so that they can see how they compare to other players.

-### Features Left to Implement
+### Feature Left to Implement

-- *Secure user authentication, using passwords.* This is out of the scope of this module.
+- **The option to return to the game with an existing username.** Without secure user authentication, which is out of the scope of this module, there's no easy way to differentiate between a returning user and a user who has chosen the same username as another user.
-- *Persisting data.* This is difficult to achieve on Heroku.
-- *Real-time interaction between users.* This can be done with js polling or websockets, but is not essential for this project.
+Consequently, users must choose a new username each time they log in.

 ## Technologies Used